incoresemi/river_core/docs/source/installation.rst

 .. _config-file: https://gitlab.com/incoresemi/river-framework/core-verification/river_core/-/blob/dev/examples/sample-config.ini

-`RiVer Core` can be easily configured with `river_core.ini` to control various aspects of tests run on the framework.
+`RIVER CORE` can be easily configured with `river_core.ini` to control various aspects of tests run on the framework.
 A sample `config-file`_ present in the **examples** directory is captured below for reference:

 .. program-output:: cat ../../examples/sample-config.ini